Bobby Clampett's Four Points On Golf Swing Lag

-- One of the criticisms people often made of my swing, when I first came on tour, was that it had too much lag.
-A writher asked my teacher Ben Doyle whether he thought this was true, and if, indeed, a swing can have too much lag?
-Ben answered, “ Can you have too much love?” meaning that you can’t have too much of a good thing.
+- One of the criticisms people often made of Clampett's swing, when he first came on tour, was that it had too much lag.
+A writer asked Clampett's teacher, Ben Doyle, whether he thought this was true, and if, indeed, a swing can have too much lag?
+Ben answered, “ Can you have too much love?”
+You can't have too much of a good thing.

 - The more you retain your lag, and the more smoothly you let your pivot move you forward, the later the straightening release of these angles will occur, and the later the better.
 In fact, from the line of sight of your eyes, everything but your right foot and shoulder should appear forward of the ball, as you swing through the impact zone.

-Judy Rankin also writes about the crucial weight shift to the left side in her book, A Woman’s Guide to Better Golf.
+Judy Rankin also writes about the crucial weight shift to the left side of your body in her book, A Woman’s Guide to Better Golf.
 She writes in the section, Trigger at the Top on page 47, “Now that all this weight has been “loaded up” on your right side, the trigger for changing directions is for that weight to start back to the left.
 It should not be a quick or violent move.
 It should be a smooth move, in fact, with the start of your weight returning to your left side.
-Replanting the weight on the left foot begins this shift , and initiates the driving action of your legs so important to creating distance.
+Replanting the weight on the left foot begins this shift, and initiates the driving action of your legs so important to creating distance.
 Your knees will naturally move toward the left laterally.
 Let me dispel instruction of a few years ago that had many players thinking they had to slide toward the target through impact.
 In fact, as your weight begins to hit your left foot, your left hip will want to start turning out of the way.
 Let it.
-Hence the term you hear often on television,” clearing the left side.”
+Hence the term you hear often on television 'clearing the left side.'"

 In the book, The Hogan Way, John-Andrisani writes in Hogan’s Seventh Movement, found on page 80, “the second he (Hogan) reaches the top of the swing, he shifts his hips laterally toward the target.”